What will be the next Apple product?

 The CEO of Google recognizes it, Apple is the company that was best able to innovate and move ahead of all, about things that users need.

-This is from the origin with the Apple II.
+This is from the origin with the Apple ][.

-The TV ad for MacIntosh was inpired by 1984, the story of Orwell.
+The first TV ad for MacIntosh was inpired by 1984, the book of Orwell.
 The idea what that Apple wanted to bring liberty.
-But actually it brings only dream.
+But actually what it really brings is dream.
 This is why it is so successfull in China.
-The article points out some similarities between Apple, the company, and the way China is ruled.
-Tim O'Reilly wonder too how a company with so much cash can try so hard to "squeeze every last cent out of manufacturing costs".

 From Apple II to IPad